GMatrixGames/JsonAsAsset/README.md

 <a name="install"></a>
 ## 2. Installing JsonAsAsset
 > JsonAsAsset may not work for every Unreal Engine 5 version, please check Releases to see compatibility.
-Unreal Engine 4 is not supported at the moment, and is not planned to be supported.
+Unreal Engine 4 is not maintained at the moment, and is not planned to be supported.
+> *`(See branches for the current available Unreal Engine 4 versions)`*

 1. Go to the [Releases page](https://github.com/Tectors/JsonAsAsset/releases) for the plugin.
 2. Download the release that matches your version of Unreal Engine.
 If there isn't a release that matches your version, you will need to compile the plugin yourself.